 Our Fort Myers and Cape Coral bus accident lawyers know that the serious injury or loss of a child is the most painful event a family can endure.
 Federal government figures tell us that an average of 19 children die in school-transportation-related accidents every year in our country.
-In 2009 – the most recent year for which figures are available – 89 school buses were involved in fatal crashes.
-Here in Florida, a total of 12 people lost their lives that year in school bus-related crashes.
+Each year, nearly 100 school buses are involved in fatal crashes.
+Here in Florida, more than 10 people a year on average are killed in school bus-related crashes.

 While most of us think of school buses as being the traditional big, yellow vehicles we see frequently on our streets, some school systems use vans or other types of vehicles to transport school-age children.
 Our Naples and Cape Coral school bus accident attorneys know that safety records of smaller vehicles may not be as good as those of larger buses.
 We also recognize the fact that visibility of smaller vehicles also may not equal that of bigger, traditional school buses, perhaps contribute to accidents.